 Note Depending on how you connect to AFS, you may see a number of files with names that begin with a period or dot.
 You can just ignore these files.
 They are created by the system and are required for use of some ITS computing services.

 From the Web

-Tip ITS recommends that you install the Windows Internet Access Kit (WIAK).
-It installs an ITS Home Directory (sftp) shortcut in the U-M Internet Access Kit folder on your desktop.
-This shortcut opens a connection to your home directory using WinSCP.
-For details about using WinSCP to copy files to and from your home directory, see Use WinSCP to Transfer Files with sftp [Windows].
-(If you do not use the shortcut, use SSH or the PuTTy application to connect to the hostname sftp.itd.umich.edu.)
+Tip ITS recommends that you install WinSCP from Compute at the U. For details about using WinSCP to copy files to and from your home directory, see Use WinSCP to Transfer Files with sftp [Windows].

 You can arrange to have a group AFS directory—to use as a shared work space, as a means of publishing on the Web, or for some other purpose—for your department, unit or student organization.
 Also, faculty members can have an AFS group directory for a class that they teach.